Towers of generalized divisible quantum codes: Clifford measurements to Check matrices

 We have not yet determined the function $L^{(\alpha)}$ that maps an error pattern inside the inner code to a logical error.
 This function is well-defined only if the encoded state on the inner code remains in the code space.
 The condition for the zero inner syndrome is given by commutation relations between an error operator and the stabilizers.
 Since the errors are of $Y$ type and the stabilizers are from a weakly self-dual CSS code, the commutation relation can be read off from

 where each row of $S^{(\alpha)}$ corresponds to a stabilizer generator.
 The sum of two halves is to account for the fact that a pair of errors on a single qubit in the inner code is equal to no error on that qubit in regards to inner syndrome.
 Conditioned on the zero inner syndrome, the function $L^{(\alpha)}$ can now be determined.
-An encoded qubit $k$ is acted on by an $Y$-logical operator if and only if the logical $X$ and $Z$ operators of the logical qubit $k$ both anticommute with a given Pauli operator.
-Since $X$ and $Z$ logical operators are represented by the same bit string $(L_{k,1},L_{k,2},\ldots,L_{k,\nin^{(\alpha)}})$ under the normal basis of logical operators we chooose, the logical $Y$ on logical qubit $k$ is enacted if and only if
+An encoded qubit $k$ is acted on by a $Y$-logical operator if and only if the logical $X$ and $Z$ operators of the logical qubit $k$ both anticommute with a given Pauli operator.
+Since the $X$ and $Z$ logical operators are represented by the same bit string $(L_{k,1},L_{k,2},\ldots,L_{k,\nin^{(\alpha)}})$ under the normal basis of logical operators we chose, the $Y$ logical operator on the logical qubit $k$ is enacted if and only if

 Therefore, the function $L^{(\alpha)}$ is linear over $\FF_2$ whose matrix has rows that correspond to logical operators.
-Since a routine $\alpha$ may not act on the all $\nout$ qubits, the matrix $L^{(\alpha)}$, which is $\nout$-by-$\nin^{(\alpha)}$, has nonzero rows only for the support of $M^{(\alpha)}$.
-In addition, the choice of the logical operators according to a normal basis ensures that the nonzero rows of $L^{(\alpha)}$ are orthonormal.
+Since a routine $\alpha$ may not act on all the $\nout$ qubits, the matrix $L^{(\alpha)}$, which is $\nout$-by-$\nin^{(\alpha)}$, has nonzero rows only for the support of $M^{(\alpha)}$.
+In addition, the choice of logical operators according to a normal basis ensures that nonzero rows of $L^{(\alpha)}$ are orthonormal.